Patient Safety Focus Area

 The current system is simply unsafe, inefficient, and costing Americans their money, time, and lives.
 There is no reason why the health care system must remain this way when there has been remarkable success found in other industries.
 In transportation, we need look no further than the safety record aviation can pride itself in having.
 Nor can we ignore the decades-long success in what the National Transportation Safety Board (NTSB) has achieved through investigating and influencing safety improvements across the world.
 But we can also look to applications in other industries such as aerospace, financial tech, cyber security, to name a few.

-These industries have shown us that a reality of a safe healthcare system is possible, and we want to bring these successes to health care through establishing a National Patient and Provider Safety Authority (NPSA).
-The Health Activist Network is working alongside the Jewish Healthcare Foundation and the Pittsburgh Regional Health Initiative to create a federal agency (NPSA) that will coordinate, investigate, research, and spearhead a unified effort to bring about safety in health care.
+These industries have shown us that a reality of a safe healthcare system is possible, and we want to bring these successes to health care through establishing a National Patient Safety Board (NPSB).
+The Health Activist Network is working alongside the Jewish Healthcare Foundation and the Pittsburgh Regional Health Initiative to create a federal agency (NPSB) that will coordinate, investigate, research, and spearhead a unified effort to bring about safety in health care.

 The data driving us: